-The Company's objective during the year were to preserve its liquidity and ensure that it continues to register positive EBITDA sufficient to meet its financial obligations.
+The Company's objective during the year was to preserve its liquidity and ensure that it continues to register positive EBITDA sufficient to meet its financial obligations.
 Immediate measures were adopted across the Company, allowing the Company to adapt its cost base through lower operating costs and delaying capital expenditure.

-Despite the operational challenges presented by COVID-19, the Company has remained substantially operational and continues to service its clients.
+Despite the operational challenges presented by COVID-19, the Company has remained operational and continued to service its clients.
 The global pandemic coupled with the macro-economic uncertainty in the industry has caused the offshore drilling exploratory projects to be postponed rather than cancelled, including those projects involving services offered by the Company.
-The scale and duration of these developments remain uncertain; however, this is expected to negatively impact the Company's earnings and cash flows until the situation returns to normal.
+These drilling projects are expected to resume in 2023.

 The Board shall continue to adopt a proactive approach to the current environment to maintain the continued viability of the Company.

-Upon due consideration of the Company's performance and financial position, capital adequacy and solvency, and taking into consideration of the factors noted in the previous paragraph and Note 2.1 in the financial statements, the directors confirm the Company's ability to continue operating as a going concern for the foreseeable future.
+Upon due consideration of the Company's performance and financial position, capital adequacy and solvency, and taking into consideration the factors noted in the previous paragraph and Note 2.1.1 in the financial statements, the directors confirm the Company's ability to continue operating as a going concern for the foreseeable future.